House of Hope donation box burglarized

 Sarah MacKillop was at the First Presbyterian Church donating Thursday.
 She says she’s been donating to that location for years.

-“It makes me sad for our community because I donate, my family donates, and a lot of people donate.”
+“It makes me sad for our community because I donate, my family donates, and a lot of people donate,” MacKillop said.

 Price says she’s saddened by this unfortunate crime as it is also right before the holidays.